 This NEMA 23-size hybrid bipolar stepping motor has a 1.8° step angle (200 steps/revolution).
 Each phase draws 2.8 A at 2.5 V, allowing for a holding torque of 13 kg-cm (180 oz-in).

 This high-torque hybrid bipolar stepping motor has a 1.8° step angle (200 steps/revolution).
 Each phase draws 2.8 A at 2.5 V, allowing for a holding torque of 13 kg-cm (180 oz-in).
 The motor has four color-coded wires terminated with bare leads: black and green connect to one coil; red and blue connect to the other.
-It can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using a bipolar stepper motor driver, such as our High-Power Stepper Motor Driver 36v4, or our Tic 36v4 High-Power Stepper Motor Controller.
+It can be controlled by a pair of suitable H-bridges (one for each coil), but we recommend using an appropriately powerful bipolar stepper motor driver, such as our High-Power Stepper Motor Driver 36v4, or our Tic 36v4 High-Power Stepper Motor Controller.
 In particular, the Tic makes control easy because it supports six different interfaces (USB, TTL serial, I²C, RC, analog voltages, and quadrature encoder) and is configurable over USB with our free configuration utility.

 More specifications are available in the datasheet (49k pdf).

 The following diagram shows the stepper motor dimensions in mm.
 The output D-shaft has a 0.25″ (6.35 mm) diameter with a section that is flattened by 0.5 mm (note: the diagram below incorrectly lists this flattened width as 6 mm when it is really 5.85 mm).
 This shaft works with our 1/4″ universal mounting hub and 1/4″ scooter wheel adapter.

 Stepper Motor Applications